LuckyLucc/LuckyLucc/README.md

 - 👋 Hi, I’m @LuckyLucc
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, HTML, C++, Python and some Arduino...
+- 🎮🔥 I'm a Gamer
+- 💥 I'm a DJ and Producer (and a Drummer)

+If you want me to do somethin' 4 you, than let me now, i will be glad to help you in any way 😇😜